Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 Note that the resulting [Mouse](../api/UnityEngine.InputSystem.Mouse.html) input is visible in all code that picks up input from the mouse device.
 You can therefore use the component for mouse simulation elsewhere, not just with [InputSystemUIInputModule](../api/UnityEngine.InputSystem.UI.InputSystemUIInputModule.html).

->[!NOTE]
+> **Note**:
->Do not set up gamepads and joysticks for [navigation input](#navigation-type-input) while using `VirtualMouseInput`.
-If both `VirtualMouseInput` and navigation are configured, input is triggered twice: once via the pointer input path, and once via the navigation input path.
+> Do not set up gamepads and joysticks for [navigation input](#navigation-type-input) while using the Virtual Mouse component.
+If both the Virtual Mouse component and navigation are configured, input is triggered twice: once via the pointer input path, and once via the navigation input path.
 If you encounter problems such as where buttons are pressed twice, this is likely the problem.

-## UI and game input
+## Distinguishing between UI and game input

-UI in Unity consumes input through the same mechanisms as game/player code.
-Right now, there is no mechanism that implicitly ensures that if a certain input &ndash; such as a click &ndash; is consumed by the UI, it is not also "consumed" by the game.
+UI in Unity receives input through the same mechanisms as the input for the rest of your game or app.
+There is no automatic mechanism that implicitly ensures that if a certain input &ndash; such as a click &ndash; is consumed by the UI, it is not also received by your gameplay code.

 This can create ambiguities between, for example, code that responds to [`UI.Button.onClick`](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/api/UnityEngine.UI.Button.html#UnityEngine_UI_Button_onClick) and code that responds to [`InputAction.performed`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_performed) of an Action bound to `<Mouse>/leftButton`.

 Whether such ambiguities exist depends on *how* UIs are used.
-In the following scenarios, ambiguities are avoided:
+For example, you can avoid ambiguities by implementing your UI in one of the following ways:

 * All interaction is performed through UI elements.
 A 2D/3D scene is rendered in the background but all interaction is performed through UI events (including those such as 'background' clicks on the `Canvas`).
 * UI is overlaid over a 2D/3D scene but the UI elements cannot be interacted with directly.